Journey Latin America operates both Private Bespoke Journeys and Group Journeys

-Your contract (other than for Antarctic cruises) is with Journey Latin America Ltd (registered in England under Reg No. 1474705), a fully ATOL-bonded member of ABTA, trading as Journey Latin America, hereinafter called JLA.
+Your contract is with Journey Latin America Ltd (registered in England under Reg No. 1474705), a fully ATOL-bonded member of ABTA, trading as Journey Latin America, hereinafter called JLA.
 When making a booking, you (the lead name on the booking) guarantee that you have the authority to accept, and do accept for you and on behalf of your party, that you are subject to the following conditions, and are deemed to have read, understood and accepted these as well as the paragraphs above under the heading General Information.
 Your contract with JLA is also subject to the terms and conditions of carriage of any airline used.

 1. Deposits and interim payments